hidmush86/Bazzite-Laptop-Setup-Guide/README.md

 ## Screen Lock Graphics:
 ![alt text](image-1.png)

-## Xbox One S Controller
+## Xbox One S Controller not working fix (update controller):
 1. Log into windows machine
 2. Download Xbox Accessories from MS Store.
 3. Update Controller (DO NOT UNPLUG.)
-4. Back in Bazzite try pairing.
+4. Back in Bazzite, try pairing.

 ## Bugs
 - Changing other resolutions beside 1920x1080.
 Black Screen.
 - Log Out not working
+- Synergy Symless works but is pretty glitch
+- LACT does not see fans.